 Activate your account

-Please place an S in front of your student number, fill in your birth date (very specific format!) and the email address you used to apply.
+Please place an S in front of your student number, fill in your birth date (very specific format!) and the email address you used when applying in Groningen.
 A code will be sent to your email address (please also check your spambox!), which you will have to copy into the field shown to you.
-You can now reset your password and use your UG account.
+You can now create your own password and use your UG account.

 As an extra security measure, the University of Groningen uses Multi-factor Authentication (MFA) to login to all services the UG offers.
 You can find more information about the MFA and how to set-up the MFA for your account on this page.

 Using the University of Groningen WiFi when onsite